 - Foreign Language – Please provide the English translation for quotations and bibliographic references in foreign languages.

-- Foreign Fonts – (for example, diacritics, mathematical symbols, transliterated Greek/Arabic/Chinese/Cyrillic and so on).
-If you intend to use foreign fonts in your Contribution, please alert the editor to this as soon as possible.
+- Foreign and Special Fonts – (for example, diacritics, mathematical symbols, transliterated Greek/Arabic/Chinese/Cyrillic and so on).
+If you intend to use foreign or special fonts in your Contribution, please alert the editor to this as soon as possible.

 - Non-text material – Non-text material may be maps, graphs, table, photographs, illustrations and so on.
 Authors are asked to keep such material to a minimum.
 All illustrations/tables/figures should be numbered consecutively.
 Tables should be created in the same programme as the main text.
 All illustrations/figures/tables must be separated from the text and sent as a separate file clearly named with the image number (for example figure 2).
 Portrait figures should be no wider than text width.
 Scanned illustrations must be saved as high-resolution files (at least 300 dpi) at their actual size.
 Maps, line drawings and flow charts must be saved as high-resolution files (at least 800-1200 dpi) at their actual size.
 If the printout looks pixelated/fuzzy, it is likely to remain so.
 You must provide copies of all relevant permissions/copyright information (see below).
 Please, provide a List of Illustrations/Figures/Tables containing the captions for each illustration/figure/table (including sources) and the relevant copyright permissions.